makerforgetech/dmt-labs.github.io/_posts/2023-10-09-reddit-robotics-showcase.md

 - Session 4: Startups and Solutions

 The keynote for session 2 was Eliot Horowitz, CEO and Founder of VIAM.
 Eliot is also the founder of MongoDB, a database platform used by many companies around the world and joined the live stream to talk about how VIAM is helping to make robotics more accessible.

+You can see the original program [here](https://redditroboticsshowcase.wordpress.com/2023-program/) to see the full list of speakers and projects.